OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-30.md

 ## 2 Chronicles 30:13

-Now many people were gathered at Jerusalem to celebrate the Feast of Unleavened Bread in the second month,
+Now a great multitude gathered at Jerusalem to celebrate the Feast of Unleavened Bread in the second month,
 a very large assembly.

 ## 2 Chronicles 30:14

-They got up and removed the altars which were in Jerusalem;
+They rose and removed the altars which were in Jerusalem;
-they also removed all the incense altars and threw them into the brook Kidron.
+they also took away all the incense altars and cast them into the brook Kidron.

 ---